Free College Starts Here. Do you qualify? Click here

 Overview

-Surgical Technologists are health professionals who work closely with surgeons, anesthesiologists, registered nurses, and other surgical personnel in delivering optimal patient care.
+Surgical technologists are health professionals who work closely with surgeons, anesthesiologists, registered nurses, and other surgical personnel to deliver optimal patient care.
 As vital members of the surgical team, job duties include preparing the operating room, securing supplies, setting up equipment and instruments, and anticipating the surgeon’s needs during the surgical procedure.
-Surgical Technologists are responsible for maintaining the sterile field and being constantly vigilant that all members of the team adhere to aseptic technique.
+Surgical Technologists are responsible for maintaining the sterile field and being constantly vigilant that all members of the team adhere to the aseptic technique.

 The Quincy College Surgical Technology Program is a full-time course of study beginning in September each year.
 This program trains students to become entry-level Surgical Technologists and prepares them to sit for the certification exam offered by the National Board of Surgical Technology and Surgical Assisting.
 Upon successful completion of this exam, individuals are board-certified and may use the credentials of Certified Surgical Technologist (CST).